HeziPad/Python-Practice/README.md

   "wateralarm_client.py" - Class used by client.
   "wateralarm_server.py" - Class used by server.
 Inherits from 'wateralarm_sql.py'
   "wateralarm_sql.py" - Class used by server.

+  Files to be on server: "server.py", "wateralarm_server.py", "wateralarm_sql.py".
+  Files to be on client: "client.py", "client_status.txt", "wateralarm_client.py"

 Notes:

   This implementation is rather simple.
 There is NOT enough checks of data integrity and NOT all "corners" are covered, since it was written for the purpose of learning only.